What is Form 1120? A Tax Preparer’s Guide to Corporate Returns

 • A corporation that has dissolved must file by the 15th day of the 4th month after the date it dissolved.

-Completing Form 1120 can be divided into roughly three sections:
+Completing Form 1120 for your clients can be divided into roughly three sections:

 • Section 1: Entering basic information about the corporation, including the name, address, EIN, and date of incorporation, as well as completing Schedule K.